kamir/kstreams-perf-test/README.md

 ```

 ## Run a KStreams-Example Applications
-All commands have to be executed in your `docker-compose project folder.
+All following commands have to be executed in your `docker-compose` project folder.

 The next four commands can be executed in a sequence:
 ```